zhibailin/MasteringEnglish/11-Pick_Partners.md

 That’s the kind of person you want to work with.

 Another quote that I like, I have a tweet on this.
 I think I read this somewhere else, so __I’m not taking credit for this__.
 But __I kind of modified it a little bit__.
 Which is that “self-esteem is the reputation that you have with yourself.”
 You’ll always know.

+So, good people, [[moral]] people, ethical people, easy to work with people, reliable people, tend to have very high self-esteem because they have very good reputations with themselves, and they understand that.